alexjoverm/v-runtime-template/README.md

 ## Limitations

 Keep in mind that the template can only access the instance properties of the component who is using it.
-Read [this issue](https://github.com/alexjoverm/v-runtime-template/issues/9) for more information.

 ## Comparison

-### v-runtime-template VS v-html
+### v-runtime-template-vue3 VS v-html

 _TL;DR: If you need to interpret only HTML, use `v-html`.
 Use this library otherwise._